-Exponent modeled the magnetic- and induced electric-field levels for each cable configuration with 3-dimensional (3D) finite element analysis (FEA) software using conservative assumptions designed to ensure that the calculated levels overestimate the field levels that would be measured above the cables at any specified loading.
-The results of AC modeling calculations are presented at maximum loading (i.e., peak loading, which is the maximum Project capacity) and at the anticipated typical Project loading (i.e., average loading).
+Exponent modeled the magnetic- and induced electric-field levels for each cable configuration with 3dimensional (3D) finite element analysis (FEA) software using conservative assumptions designed to ensure that the calculated levels overestimate the field levels that would be measured above the cables at any specified loading within the range of the Project's capacity.
+The calculated AC fields are presented at maximum loading (i.e., peak loading, which is the maximum Project capacity) and at the anticipated typical Project loading (i.e., average loading).
 Where cables are expected to be separated from one another by sufficiently large distances such that they are not expected to interact, models were created to calculate magnetic fields produced by an individual Inter-Array Cable and an individual Offshore Export Cable.
 These calculations are reported both at the seabed and at 3.3 ft (1 m) above the seabed.
 Where the nine Offshore Export Cables are installed in Trenchless Installation conduits, an additional modeling geometry incorporated a set of three Offshore Export Cables to capture any potential additive effects of magnetic fields from adjacent cable in Trenchless Installation conduits at a minimum separation distance.
 Additional details of modeling assumptions and methods are presented in Attachment B, and results of the calculations are presented in Attachment C.